Ep 176 Strychnine: The WD-40 of Victorian Medicine

 Within a few decades of the 20th century, the start of the 20th century, it stopped being included in many proprietary medicines and remained a chemical curiosity, incredible for being one of the most complex chemicals known, with chemists finally synthesizing it with very low yield in 1954, like minuscule yield.

 And since then, it's found a small place in some homeopathic remedies, as I mentioned, and in certain religious ceremonies.
+Okay.

 But maybe there's more to strychnine today.

-So, Aaron, what can you tell me?
+So, Erin, what can you tell me?

 There's not.

 I'll tell you what I know, though.
+Yeah, love it.

 So, I got to go back to the annual report of the National Poison Data System.